ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Experimental/Introduce/doc/index.en-US.md

 ---

 <blockquote style="border-color: #faad14;">
-<p>NG-ZORRO experiments are features that are released but not yet considered stable or production ready</p>
+<p>Ant Design Blazor experiments are features that are released but not yet considered stable or production ready</p>
 <p>Developers and users can opt-in into these features before they are fully released.
 But <strong>breaking changes</strong> may occur with any release.</p>
 </blockquote>